The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/leveling-guide.md

 #### Level 80

 New action: Living Shadow.
 Living Shadow summons a clone which, after a delay, will autonomously attack nearby targets.
-Because of its extremely high potency per hit, it is superior to any other form of blood expenditure if it can get a single hit off against 2+ targets, or two hits versus a single target.
+Because of its extremely high potency per hit, it is superior to any other form of blood expenditure if it can get a single hit off against two or more targets, or two hits versus a single target.
 It should be used as often as possible unless you can hold it for a short amount of time for a more efficient usage in the near future.

 * Souleater combo on one or two targets.
 * Stalwart Soul combo on two or more targets.